italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **client_id**
     - Unique Identifier of the Relying Party.
   * - **response_mode**
     - Used to ask the Wallet Instance in which way it has to send the response.
-It MUST be ``direct_post.jwt``
+It MUST be ``direct_post.jwt``.
   * - **response_type**
     - The supported response type, MUST be set to``vp_token``.
   * - **response_uri**